-This one may seem as obvious as washing your teeth in the morning.
-You would be surprised how little actual thought goes into it beforehand (and by beforehand, we do mean a couple of months before your application for uni!)
-EU residents and International have different opportunities on that front, with EU and UK nationals being eligible for student finance in the UK.
+This one may seem as obvious as brushing your teeth in the morning but you would be surprised how little actual thought goes into it beforehand.
+EU residents and International have different opportunities, with EU and UK nationals being eligible for student finance in the UK.
 More specifically, there’s a loan you can apply for, which covers a part of your student fees and which you can pay back at a later date.

-For International students, the situation is a little different as on the one hand, their tuition fees are higher, and on the other the student loan does not apply to them.
-Fear not though, as the alternative is quite interesting: there are quite literally tons of bursaries and scholarships you may be eligible for, and various portals to dig deeper.
+For International students, the situation is a little different as their tuition fees are higher and the student loan does not apply to them.
+Fear not though, as the alternative is quite interesting: there are quite literally tons of bursaries and scholarships you may be eligible for and various portals to dig deeper.

 Other than the obvious one (yes, your uni’s fees and funding section), the Scholarship Hub, Scholarship Search and British Council websites are ideal funding research portals.